gggliuye/cvx_learning/docs/PaperRead/SolvingTVviaADMM.rst

 The original paper use the Augmented Lagrangian to derivate the ADMM updates, while we use the unscaled form of ADMM updates here.
 They should be equivalent.

-* The upper variable x should be the vector form of the image, and the gradient operator :math:`\nabla` could be sexpressed by an matrix.
+* The upper variable x should be the vector form of the image, and the gradient operator :math:`\nabla` could be expressed by an matrix.
 * The circular operator corresponds to circular matrix.
-* The author used a DFT transformed space to process the optimzation, which makes the computational cose much lower.
+* The author used a DFT transformed space to process the optimzation, which makes the computational cost much lower.

 **Process in two directions seperatly**: